barryclark/jekyll-now/about.md

+---
+layout: page
+permalink: /about/
+title: About
+---
 ### About Slasm

 Slasm is a random word, don't look for any meaning behind it.
 Back in September of 2012 I found a domain name generator that generated a random word based on individual letters.
 I would link to it now, but it's not working as intended.
 It still generates strings, but it does not check to see if the domain is available.